-September is not only National Fruits and Veggies Month™, it’s also National Family Meals Month™!
+September is not only National Fruits & Veggies Month, it’s also National Family Meals Month™!
 Researchers and health experts agree that eating more produce is good for us, and also that enjoying regular family meals produces lifelong benefits!
 Studies show that families who take the time to eat together at home are not only happier, but healthier as well.
 Regular family meals are linked to positive outcomes for kids including better grades, higher self-esteem, healthier eating habits, and less risky behaviors.
-Plus, home-cooked meals are typically more nutritionally balanced and include more fruits and vegetables.
 Family meals nourish the spirit, brain, and health of all family members!

 Juggling jobs, kids and the demands of a busy life often come at the expense of enjoying meals at home.
 Use these tips to get more healthy meals on the table this September and all year long: